goldin2008/Note/README.md

 *At least 2 years of experience with Python, Java or Scala

 *At least 2 years of experience with Diverse Data

+*Willingness to learn new skills, go out of your comfort zone, and get your hands dirty.
 ```
 Preferred Qualifications
 ```